Marju Lauristin: Early life and education

 Lauristin is the daughter of the communist politicians Johannes Lauristin and Olga Lauristin (née Künnapuu), two leading politicians in the Communist Party of Estonia.
 Her stepfather was politician Hendrik Allik and her maternal half-brother is theatre director and politician Jaak Allik.
 She grew up and attended primary and secondary schools mainly in Tallinn, where she was a classmate of actress Ines Aru.
 She graduated from the Tartu State University (now University of Tartu) in 1966 with a degree in Journalism and Sociology of Mass Communication.

 In 1976, Lauristin completed her PhD studies in journalism at Moscow University.
 Her thesis was focused on content analysis of newspaper texts.

 Since 2003, Lauristin has been a professor of social communication at Tartu University.

 Political career

 In October 1980, Lauristin was a signatory of the Letter of 40 Intellectuals, a public letter in which forty prominent Estonian intellectuals defended the Estonian language and protested the Russification policies of the Kremlin in Estonia.
 The signatories also expressed their unease against Republic-level government in harshly dealing with youth protests in Tallinn that were sparked a week earlier due to the banning of a public performance of the punk rock band Propeller.

 Together with Edgar Savisaar, in 1988 Lauristin established Rahvarinne, the first large-scale independence movement in Estonia since the country's incorporation into the USSR.
 In 1990 she was deputy speaker of the Estonian parliament. and in 1991 she participated and supported the vote for the Estonian restoration of Independence.
 From 1992 to 1994 she was the minister of Social Affairs of Estonia (Estonian Social Democratic Party/'Moderates').
+Lauristin was a people's deputy of the Congress of People's Deputies of the Soviet Union from the Tartu territorial electoral district No. 750 of the Estonian SSR.